spicysomtam/k3s-aws-cluster/README.md

 * You can increase the number of agent nodes and re-run `terraform apply` to deploy more workers when a cluster needs more capacity.
 * Allows public and private subnets to be defined.
 Public is where the load balancer and bastion go; private is where the cluster is provisioned.
 * Optional: can add a bastion host to allow ssh jumping from public to private subnets so you can get the k3s nodes (where you choose to have this config).
+* Ability to turn off port 6443 (kubernetes api) on the load balancer (see below for details).

 Adapted from my [rancher install on aws via terraform](https://github.com/spicysomtam/rancher-k3s-aws-tf).